mvdschee/use/README.md

 # use

-Useful functions I use daily in any project (written in Deno with esbuild)
+Useful TypeScript functions I use daily in any project (written in Deno)